-Getting the Best Possible Deal on Your Existing Home With HARP
+Getting a Deal on Your Existing Home With HARP

 Since 2009, the Home Affordable Refinance Program (HARP) has been helping American homeowners whose mortgages are carried by the two federally backed lenders (Fannie Mae and Freddie Mac) refinance their existing mortgages to capture a lower interest rates, lower their payments, and even capitalize on some of the equity they may have built up.

-The HARP loan refinancing program is a great way to get the best possible deal on what you’ve already purchased.
+The HARP loan refinancing program is a great way to get a great deal on what you’ve already purchased.

-Interest rates have been climbing incrementally since their historic lows, following the Great Recession, and further, they are expected to continue to climb over the years to come.
+Interest rates are still low but climbing, following the Great Recession, and further, they are expected to continue to climb over the years to come.
 This may eventually drive prices to stabilize as inventory levels improve in the nation’s hottest markets.

 One thing is for certain: if your current interest rate is higher than what’s being offered, now may be a good time for you to refinance your mortgage and capitalize on the current rates before they go up.

 How the HARP Refinancing Program Works

 HARP Refinance Loans may be available to you even if you owe more on your house than it is worth.
 Further, they do not always require income verification or a new appraisal as a part of the loan approval process.